Lemon Law in OregonGet detailed Vehicle History Report in 3 Easy Steps

 - If the manufacturer participates in third-party arbitration and notifies you, the buyer, you're obliged to try to solve the problem through the arbitration process to be eligible for a refund or a replacement vehicle under Oregon's Lemon Law.

 If these requirements are met, you are entitled to receive a new vehicle or a full refund of the purchase price, including taxes and fees for license and registration.
 A reasonable allowance for use of the vehicle may be factored in, and it is the car manufacturer's choice whether you receive a replacement vehicle or refund.

-And as of September 21, 2009, if a manufacturer cannot repair a vehicle and takes it back, it must re-title the vehicle as a "Lemon Law Buyback."
+If a manufacturer cannot repair a vehicle and takes it back, it must re-title the vehicle as a "Lemon Law Buyback."
 All subsequent purchasers of the vehicle must be notified in writing that it was a lemon.